-A pulsating complex of nightlife temptations awaits the nocturnal patrons of this popular and newly renovated Québec City club.
-Housing five dynamic areas, the main attraction is the massive (and very loud) dance floor, filled with chic and beautiful 20- to 35-year-olds who have been carefully hand-picked by the doormen from a constant line-up outside.
-The top-floor lounge, Chez Charlotte, has a spectacular terrace that can seat 500, or try the Voodoo Grill for aourmet munchies.
-Cover charge.
-Over 18s only (see p97).
+A pulsating complex of nightlife temptations awaits the nocturnal patrons of this hugely popular Québec City club.
+Housing five dynamic areas, over three floors, the main attraction is the massive (and very loud) dance floor, filled with chic and beautiful 20- to 35-vear-olds who have been carefully hand-picked by the doormen from a constant line-up outside.
+The top-floor lounge, Chez Charlotte, has a spectacular terrace that can seat up to 500 people, or try the Voodoo Grill for gourmet munchies, Cover charge, Over 18s only (see p97).